On this page

 If selected as a finalist, you'll feature in a short film highlighting your contributions.
 The film will showcase how you’ve made a positive impact on the children and young people in our state’s public education system.

-Filming will take place in September.
-All finalists need to make sure they'll be available during this time.
+Filming will take place in September (weeks 8 to 10, term 3).
+Finalists are expected to be available during this period.

-All films will be shown for the first time at the awards ceremony on Friday 1 November.
+All films will be shown for the first time at the awards ceremony, which is held annually on the first Friday in November.
 They'll later be available on the department’s website.
 As a finalist, you’ll also receive a copy of the video on a USB at the ceremony.

 Awards ceremony

-All winners and finalists will be highlighted on our honour roll.
+All winners and finalists will be recognised on the Public Education Awards honour roll.

-The prize money can be used for professional learning, community activities or to invest in resources for their sites or business area.
+The prize money can be used for professional learning, community activities or resources that strengthen practice within a site or business area.

-As a finalist you'll be asked to complete a form to let us know how you'd spend the prize money as a winner or finalist.
-You'll need your site leader or directors approval before submitting the form.
+As a finalist you will be asked to complete a form outlining how prize money would be used if selected as a winner or finalist.
+This must be approved by your site leader or director before submission.

-For teams, the funds will be shared between all team members that were listed on the nomination.
+For team winners and finalists, the funding will be managed by the site or office and shared across the team members listed on the nomination.

 Provide feedback about the Public Education Awards